-Kristina Dahl is a senior climate scientist for the Climate & Energy program at the Union of Concerned Scientists.
+Kristina Dahl is principal climate scientist for the Climate & Energy program at the Union of Concerned Scientists.
 In her role, she provides scientific direction, strategic thinking, and technical and analytical expertise for the climate team as well as across UCS campaigns and programs.
 Dr. Dahl is also responsible for designing, executing, and communicating scientific analyses to make climate change more tangible to the general public, and to policymakers.
 Her research focuses on the impact of climate change, particularly sea level rise and extreme heat, on people and places.
-Much of Kristy's work involves spatial analyses and products, reflecting her lifelong passion for maps.
+Much of her work involves spatial analyses and products, reflecting her lifelong passion for maps.

 Prior to joining UCS, Dr. Dahl was the associate director of a school-wide climate change initiative at Rutgers University, and provided scientific guidance as a course scientist for the American Museum of Natural History’s Seminars on Science program, a set of online courses geared toward K-12 educators.
 She also served as a science communicator for Al Gore’s Climate Project, delivering presentations on global warming for K-12 students and adult learners.

 Dr. Dahl earned a PhD in paleoclimate from the MIT/Woods Hole Oceanographic Institution Joint Program, and a BA in Earth sciences from Boston University.
 She has been quoted in Bloomberg, The Guardian, National Geographic, The New York Times, The New Republic, San Francisco Chronicle, The Weather Channel, and local news outlets.

 Phillips, C.A., Astrid Caldas, Rachel Cleetus, Kristina A. Dahl, Juan Declet-Barreto, Rachel Licker, L. Delta Merner, J. Pablo Ortiz-Partida, Alexandra L. Phelan, Erika Spanger-Siegfried, Shuchi Talati, Christopher H. Trisos, and Colin J. Carlson.
 2020.
 Compound climate risks in the COVID-19 pandemic.
 Nature Climate Change. https://doi.org/10.1038/s41558-020-0804-2